École d'architecture

 read more

-Anne Klépal is an architect and associate lecturer in TPCAU at ENSA Paris-Est. She teaches project design in the Transformation master's program.
+Anne Klépal is an architect and associate lecturer in TPCAU at Ensa Paris-Est. She teaches project design on the Transformation master’s programme.
 In 2022, she and her partner Thomas Roche founded Ressources Architectes, based in Paris and Lyon.

-Since 2024, he has been teaching in the Transformation master's program at Ensa Paris-Est.
+Since 2024, he has been teaching on the Transformation master’s programme at Ensa Paris-Est.

 Tuesday lessons